Whitland and Cardigan Railway: Cardigan extension

-On 2 August 1877, the Company obtained authorisation to extend the line to Cardigan, by the Whitland and Taf Vale (Cardigan Extension) Railway Act; the Company name was changed to the Whitland and Cardigan Railway.
+On 2 August 1877, the company obtained authorisation to extend the line to Cardigan, by the Whitland and Taf Vale (Cardigan Extension) Railway Act 1877 (40 & 41 Vict. c. clxxxv); the company name was changed to the Whitland and Cardigan Railway.
 Completion to Cardigan was not speedy; securing subscriptions was a slow business, and land acquisition too was difficult, despite earlier positive indications by landowners.
 The opening was finally achieved on 1 September 1886; and on the same day the Great Western Railway took over the working of the line.

 In 1879 the road coach connection between Crymmych Arms and Cardigan was discontinued by its operator.
 This was a significant issue for the company because of the contribution of through passengers to W&CR income.
-The Company exerted itself to find someone to take over, and a Captain Davies of Newport did so on the basis of a collaboration with the company.
+The company exerted itself to find someone to take over, and a Captain Davies of Newport did so on the basis of a collaboration with the company.

 Relations with the company engineer Szlumper deteriorated sharply during the planning of the extension works, and in May 1879 he was discharged.
 This resulted in the planning work on the Cardigan extension being suspended.
 At this difficult time the GWR presented an account for £3,800 in connection with the traffic agreement; David Davies presented an account for £14,000 for repayment of debentures and Szlumper now submitted accounts for his former services for £2,700.
 With the Cardigan extension in suspense, it was impossible to raise further subscription money to pay these claims.
 Negotiations with the GWR with a view to the larger company taking over foundered when an inspection disclosed that the state of the line was that it was "in bad order".